Bounded weak and strong time periodic solutions to a three-dimensional chemotaxis-Stokes model with porous medium diffusion: Introduction and main result

-The chemotaxis-(Navier)-Stokes model has attracted much attention since 2005.
-For the two dimensional case of \eqref{Tuval's problem}, that is, $\tau=1$, the global solvability and boundedness of weak solutions are established completely for any $m>1$ in \cite{Tao-Winkler2012}.
-While in three dimensional space, the study of \eqref{Tuval's problem} with $\tau=0$ is rather tortuous.
+Before going into our mathematical analysis, let us briefly recall some important progresses on system \eqref{nonlinear diffusion problem} and its variants.
+For the two dimensional case of \eqref{nonlinear diffusion problem}, that is, $\tau=1$, the global solvability and boundedness of weak solutions are established completely for any $m>1$ in \cite{Tao-Winkler2012}.
+While in three dimensional space, the study of \eqref{nonlinear diffusion problem} with $\tau=0$ is rather tortuous.
 In 2011, a global very weak solution $(n\ln n\in L^1)$ is obtained for $m=\frac{4}{3}$ by Liu and Lorz \cite{Liu-Lorz2011} in dimension 3.
 Subsequently, Duan and Xiang improved this results to any $m>1$ \cite{Duan-Xiang2014}.
 However, this kind of weak solutions may be unbounded, and it is impossible to identify the singularity of the solution.
-In 2010, Di Francesco \cite{Francesco-Lorz-Markowich2010} obtained the existence of a global bounded weak solution for $m\in(\frac{7+\sqrt{217}}{12}, 2]$ (approximating to (1.81, 2]); a locally bounded global weak solution was then obtained for $m>\frac{8}{7}$ in 2013 \cite{Tao-Winkler2013}; the uniform boundedness of solutions was subsequently supplemented for $m>\frac{7}{6}$ \cite{Winkler2015}; further extension was made by Winkler for $m>\frac{9}{8}$ in \cite{Winkler2018} to a convex domain; recently, Jin \cite{Jin2021arXiv} obtained the existence of bounded weak solutions for $m>1$ and bounded strong solutions for $m<\frac{5}{4}$.
+In 2010, Di Francesco et al. \cite{Francesco-Lorz-Markowich2010} obtained the existence of a global bounded weak solution for $m\in(m^*, 2]$ ($m^*\thickapprox1.81$); a locally bounded global weak solution was then obtained for $m>\frac{8}{7}$ in 2013 \cite{Tao-Winkler2013}; the uniform boundedness of solutions was subsequently supplemented for $m>\frac{7}{6}$ \cite{Winkler2015}; further extension was made by Winkler for $m>\frac{9}{8}$ in \cite{Winkler2018} to a convex domain; recently, Jin \cite{Jin2021arXiv} obtained the existence of bounded weak solutions for $m>1$ and bounded strong solutions for $m<\frac{5}{4}$.
 If the logistic growth term $\mu n(1-n)$ is added to this model, Lankeit \cite{Lankeit2016} established the global weak solution for the linear diffusion case $m=1$, and proved that after some waiting time the weak solution becomes smooth and finally converge to the semi-trivial steady state $(1, 0, 0)$; for the nonlinear diffusion case, Jin \cite{Jin2017JDE} established the existence of global bounded weak solutions for any $m>1$ to the fluid-free case.

 For the time periodic problem of the chemotaxis-fluid models, there are few works concerned.
 In 2019, Jin \cite{Jin2020PRSE} considered the chemotaxis-fluid model \eqref{problem0} without source term for the linear diffusion case ($m=1$), and proved the existence of bounded strong (and classical) time periodic solutions in dimension 3.
 Recently, for the following chemotaxis-Stokes model with porous medium diffusion in dimension 3,